johnpolacek/styled-system-html/README.md

 HTML elements extended as components, ready for theming via styled system.
 Built with/for [Styled Components](http://styled-components.com) & [Styled System](http://jxnblk.com/styled-system/)

+*UPDATE: I now recommend using theme-ui instead of this library.
+Check it out at [theme-ui.com](https://theme-ui.com)*

 ## Usage

 ```